 - A link also tells me that I am just going somewhere else.
 I am not modifying any data or making changes in anyway (like a button is likely to do).

 When a button has the hand cursor, it subtly suggests that the user is interacting with a link when they’re not.
 If you want to give visual feedback when the user hovers, you can do so with other style changes such as background colour.
 A well-designed button does not need a hand cursor to help the user realise it does something.

 The hand cursor is reserved for links.
 This is because they are unique in their behaviour.
 Browsers and Operating Systems have done the work for you — because contrary to popular belief — browsers know best.

 Links have always been handled this way since the web came along — this is the convention of the web that you need not innovate on.
 You can rest easy knowing that browsers have you covered.
 This leaves you and your team to solve real problems.

-By the way, because forms are such an important part of the web, I am writing an entire book about how to design and build them.
-If you want me to let you know when it’s finished subscribe here and I will keep you posted.
-Thank you.
+By the way, I’m writing a book about form design patterns.
+If you want to know when it’s released subscribe here and I’ll keep you posted.